2011 WPA World Nine-ball Championship: Later rounds (quarter-finals to final)

 The quarter-finals to the final were played on July 1, the last day of competition.
 In the quarter-finals, Dennis Orcollo led 5–0 against Daryl Peach early in the match before winning 11–2.
 Mark Gray played Shane van Boening and held a 4–0 lead before van Boening won five racks in a row to lead, 5–4.
 Gray then won the next four racks and led, 10–6.
 Van Boening won the next three frames, but missed a shot using the in rack 20.
 They took their time studying the nine-ball shot, but van Boening made an errant safety which allowed Gray to capitalize and win the match.
-Tōru Kuribayashi trailed Ronnie Alcano 7–3, but won five of the next six to level the match at 8–8 (which later became 10–10).
+Tōru Kuribayashi trailed Ronato Alcano 7–3, but won five of the next six to level the match at 8–8 (which later became 10–10).
 Kuribayashi broke for the game, but they were locked in a safety battle.
 After a on the three-ball, Alcano ran the rack to win 11–10.

 The 2006 champion Ronato Alcano lost in the final.